Why is Charles Taze Russell famous?

 Charles Taze Russell was a severe, but kind and compelling man whose patient and persuasive personality helped make him an effective minister.
 Despite his wealth, he lived relatively modestly and was extremely puritanical, abstaining from basically any activity that could be considered sinful, including drinking alcohol, eating meat, and most forms of entertainment.
 While Russell never called himself a prophet, he did believe much of his Biblical scholarship was divinely-guided, and his organization spoke of him as God’s earthly “servant” — which gave him something of an inflated ego.
 He could be vicious to those who challenged his authority even when he was obviously in the wrong, which led to some factionalism in his movement.

-Russell is often alleged to have held a number of bizarre “secret” beliefs, but these are mostly urban legends.
+Russell is often alleged to have held a number of bizarre “secret” beliefs, but these are mostly false rumors.
 He was neither a Freemason nor an occultist, though his obsession with understanding the Bible as literally as possible did lead him to take seriously weird pseudosciences like “pyramidism” that claimed to offer secrets of the ancient world.
 Politically, Russell was quite left-wing, viewing capitalism and big business as leading evils of the corrupted world of man.
 In 1913, he was implicated in an embarrassing scandal when it was revealed his Watchtower Society had briefly sold seeds for fake “miracle wheat” in order to fundraise.